Elias Díaz Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.78).
+- The Cardinals' 4.97 team ERA ranks 22nd across all MLB pitching staffs.

-- Cardinals pitchers combine to rank 11th in baseball in home runs given up (nine total, one per game).
+- The Cardinals allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.